NASA-Openscapes/2021-Cloud-Hackathon/logistics/schedule.md

 An optional pre-hackathon clinic will be held on November 9 from 8-10am PST, and the recording will be made available to all hackathon participants to review on their own.

 All Cloud Hackathon activities are **virtual**.
-We will engage primarily with this group and schedule via Zoom and Slack; see [prerequisites, setup, & getting help](https://nasa-openscapes.github.io/2021-Cloud-Hackathon/logistics/prerequisites.html).
+We will engage primarily with this group and schedule via Zoom and Slack; see [prerequisites & getting help](https://nasa-openscapes.github.io/2021-Cloud-Hackathon/logistics/prerequisites.html).

 **Zoom links** will be posted on the `2021-nasacloudhack-general` Slack channel